 Pin the Photo Below for Later

-Hopefully this was an easy to follow, easy to recreate DIY glitter resin letters tutorial and you feel ready to tackle them for your kids.
+Hopefully this was an easy to follow tutorial and you feel ready to create your own DIY Resin letters.
 If you have any questions be sure to leave a comment below or DM me on Instagram (@arinsolange), and be following my stories to see if I can master the magnets.